ssoima/petizio/README.md

 * One vote is one vote: The confirmation method prevents a single agent to vote multiple times.
+* Immutability: Nobody can tamper with votes once they have been written to the blockchain.
 * Anonymity: When the issues are being voted for, it is not known who supports the ideas, people can vote without revealing their identity.

 Finally, petitions create a low-risk, high-reward environment that allows the general public to familiarize themselves with the idea of blockchain in governmental processes.
 This allows the dissemination of technology and creates the building blocks of a e-voting system.